uoitsci/pi-labs/site/content/lab/ssdisplay1/index.md

 ## Testing connections

-Let's run the provided test program, which shows the current time on the 7 segment display, to be sure it is working properly.
+Let's run the provided test program, which shows a text and a scrolling text on the 7 segment display, to be sure it is working properly.

 {{< highlight bash >}}
 python3 examples/ht16k33_segments_7x4customchars.py